Yumi Ishikawa

-Yumi Ishikawa (石川 優実, Ishikawa Yumi) is a Japanese actress, model, and writer.
+Yumi Ishikawa (石川 優実, Ishikawa Yumi) is a Japanese actress, model, political activist and writer.
 She is a founder of the KuToo movement.
 In 2019, she was included on the BBC's 100 Women list.

 Early life

 Born on 1 January 1987 in Komaki, Aichi Prefecture, Ishikawa grew up in Tajimi, Gifu Prefecture.

 Career

 In 2004, Ishikawa started her career as a gravure idol.
 She has since then released more than 30 image DVDs and won the Cream Girl competition.
 She started acting in 2008.
 In 2014, she starred in the film Onna no Ana.
 She has also appeared in films such as Yuwaku wa Arashi no Yoru ni and Itsuka no Natsu.

 KuToo movement

 In January 2019, Ishikawa wrote a complaint about the requirement to wear high heels at work, which was shared nearly 30,000 times on Twitter.
 She launched an online petition to call for a law that bans employers from forcing women to wear high heels.
 The name of the KuToo movement derives from the Japanese words for shoes (kutsu) and pain (kutsū), as well as the Me Too movement.
 In June 2019, Ishikawa submitted the petition to the Ministry of Health, Labour and Welfare.